 My research agenda is situated at the nexus of Comparative Politics and International Relations and focuses on autocrats and institutions' interaction, emphasizing resource distribution, regime stability, and transitions.
 I address how and under what conditions autocrats use their power to perpetuate their rule.
 My goal is to shed light on the processes that produce seemingly identical consequences across democracies and autocracies.

 This study focuses on the reasons for re/by-election as a factor influencing voting participation and the results of the Korean National Assembly re/by-election after democratization.
 Existing research examines the re/by-election of a National Assembly as a kind of complementary and subordinate election to national elections, employing the midterm evaluation model, the election campaign model, or the turnout model.
 This paper argues that voters will participate in and vote in order to hold those responsible for re/by-elections accountable.
-According to the findings, voters are more likely to vote when incumbents commit illegal acts and are forced to resign by judicial decisions, as opposed to when incumbents resign for personal reasons.
-Furthermore, when an incumbent party re-appoints a candidate for a re/by-election despite previous incumbents of the party committing illegal acts and resigning by force, voters are more likely to reject that party’s candidate.
+According to the findings, voters are more likely to vote when incumbents resign due to illegal behavior than when incumbents resign for personal reasons.
+Furthermore, when an incumbent party re-appoints a candidate for a re/by-election despite previous incumbents resigning due to illegal behavior, voters are more likely to reject that party’s candidate.
 Using a new variable of the reason for the re/by-election, this study demonstrates that voters participate in and choose to vote in order to hold the political elite accountable for the re/by-election.
 Read more